tanaymukherjee/AWS-Lambda/README.md

-# AWS-Lambda
+# AWS-Lambda & AWS Kinesis
-AWS Lambda, a server-less computation service provided by AWS

 In this exercise we try to learn how to use the AWS services - Lambda and Kinesis

 ## AWS Lambda